vidify/vidify/README.md

 ```

 #### The external player
-The external player is a Work-In-Progress feature.
+The external player lets you play Vidify's music videos essentially anywhere.
 It will send all the music video information to an external application.
 Here are the current implementations:

 * **Vidify TV**: available on Android, Android TV and Amazon Fire Stick TV.
 [Play Store page](https://play.google.com/store/apps/details?id=com.glowapps.vidify).